tvondra/pg-hacking-intro/05-using-asserts/README.md

 happen" cases.

-This is an "extension" of the asserts provided by standad library, integrated into the Postgres configue / build system.
+This is an "extension" of the asserts provided by standad library, integrated into the Postgres configure / build system.
 In production builds asserts are disabled.

 Steps: